 Preparation: Cod in foil with vegetables

-Start by slicing the zucchini into thin sticks.
-Cut carrots into ribbons with a peeler.
+1. Start by slicing the zucchini into thin sticks.
+Cut carrots into ribbons with a vegetable peeler.
 Cut 4 thin slices in the widest part of the orange.
-Cut 4 large pieces of parchment paper (or aluminium foil).
+Cut 4 large pieces of parchment paper (or aluminum foil).

-Divide the vegetables on each packet.
+2. Divide the vegetables into each foil.
 Add a few leaves of parsley and mint, a drizzle of olive oil, salt and pepper.
 Squeeze a little orange juice.
-Placethe fish fillets on top.
+Place the fish fillets on top.
 Season again with salt, and Espelette pepper.
 Drizzle with olive oil.
-Place over the orange slices and herbs.
-Close the foil and book until serving time.
+Place the orange slices and herbs on top.
+Close the foil and set aside until serving time.

-Serve the foils still closed on the plates and let everyone enjoy the released fragrance when they are opened.
-Bon appetite!
+4. Serve the foils still closed on the plates and let everyone enjoy the fragrance when opening.
+Bon appetit!

 Great idea, but why not use parchment instead?
 Or a pressure cooker?
 Even though the debate about foil and Alzheimer’s is still inconclusive, why take the chance if you don’t have to?
 Looks yummy, just not in foil!
 Namaste.